 The 'A' rating is based on the ad valorem property tax pledge.
 The 2018 bonds are payable by lease rental payments paid directly to an independent trustee pursuant to a trust indenture between the building corporation and the trustee and a lease between the school corporation and the building corporation.
 Rent is payable from ad valorem taxes against all taxable property within the corporation's boundaries, and rental payments are not subject to annual appropriation under Indiana law.
 Lease payments are subject to abatement if the leased property is damaged or destroyed, though abatement risk is mitigated by lease provisions requiring the corporation to maintain rental value insurance sufficient to cover two years' rent and property or casualty insurance sufficient to cover the full replacement cost of the leased property.
-Additionally, there is construction risk given that lease payments will be dependent on project completion.
-However, the lease permits interim lease rentals to be paid until the project is completed as a result of the leased premises being occupied during construction, which meet or exceed debt service requirements.
-In our view, this mitigates the construction risk as debt service payments would not be disrupted by construction delays.
-As a result, we do not make a notch determination for the lease structure, and rate the bond's to our view of the school corporation's general creditworthiness.
+Additionally, we do not consider there to be construction risk, as the leased premises are already in use and will remain occupied during the project period.
+Lease payments will not be dependent on project completion.